Kyotu-Technology/kyotu/README.md

 ## Contents

 - [Company Blog](/articles) - Read articles about our experiences, learnings, and insights into the world of software development.
+- [Recruitment Challenges](/recruitment-challenges) - Are you interested in joining our team?
+Check out our recruitment challenges and see if you have what it takes to become a part of KYOTU Technology.

 ## Contributing